 Can you reach out to [FIRST/LAST] to schedule a meeting for me, please?
 He is the perfect person to speak with about [NAME OF PRODUCT], and I’d like to handle his account personally.

 For context, please tell him that [AGENCY] is the first corporate card specifically designed for companies like [COMPANY] - no personal guarantee, instant approvals, and 2%+ in cashback.

 Do you have a few minutes for a call this week or next so I can get back to my manager?

 Theory: This technique is for when you have direct contact with an individual either because of your own efforts to confirm or through someone else.
 If referred by a mutual contact, be aware of the relationships and use kid gloves.
 It is always much easier to secure a meeting when a personal relationship is involved.
 You will be granted a professional courtesy due to the referral by someone this person knows.

 Subject Line: Active follower of your work

-I work with companies like [client name] and make weekly videos for their blogs.
-Here is one that was published earlier this week on a client site. [link]
+I work with companies like [CLIENT1] and make weekly videos for their blogs.
+Here is one that was published earlier this week on a client site.
+[LINK]

-I just wanted to email you and see if [company name] might be interested in a similar series.
+I just wanted to email you and see if [COMPANY] might be interested in a similar series.

 Is this something you guys would be interested in?